aws-samples/generative-ai-on-aws-architecture-patterns/content/lab-02/README.md

 This section contains step-by-step instructions and all details needed to implement your first RAG-based generative AI application.

 ### Architecture overview
-Now aimed with the theoretical knowledge, you're about to implement the following architecture.
+Aimed with the theoretical knowledge, you're about to implement the following architecture.
 You use AWS services as building blocks to implement a scalable, secure, and reliable solution.

 ![](/static/design/rag-bot-architecture-overview.drawio.svg)